-However, even floral fidelity has its drawbacks.
-A good example of the downside can be seen in fruit tree pollination.
-Varieties of fruit are often self-incompatible, which means one variety needs to be cross pollinated by a different variety of the same species.
-As a result, apple, sweet cherry, and almond varieties are often inter-planted in an orchard so they can easily cross pollinate.
+However, even floral fidelity has its drawbacks, as we sometimes see in fruit trees.
+Varieties of fruit are often self-incompatible, which means one variety needs to be cross-pollinated by a different variety of the same species.
+As a result, apple, sweet cherry, and almond varieties are often inter-planted in an orchard so they can easily cross-pollinate.

 But these trees often have such dense flower clusters that a honey bee can actually walk from flower to flower, collecting all the pollen she needs from a single small branch.
 She doesn’t need to fly from tree to tree because all the pollen she can carry is in one place.
 Piece of cake!
 But if she doesn’t move from tree to tree, no pollination takes place.

 In spite of this problem, the trees still get cross-pollinated because of a phenomenon known as in-hive pollen transfer.
 Inside the densely populated hive, bees rub against each other.
 As they jostle around, the loose and fluffy pollen stuck to their bodies transfers from bee to bee.
 So much pollen is transferred in this way that a bee that has never before left the hive may pollinate the very first flower she visits.8